YohanAlexander/z2n-periodogram/docs/usage.md

 Commands:
-  docs  Open the documentation on the software. log   Save the fit of a gaussian curve. plot  Open the interactive plotting window. run   Calculate the Z2n Statistics. save  Save the periodogram on a file.
+  docs  Open the documentation on the software. gauss Select the fit of a gaussian curve. plot  Open the interactive plotting window. run   Calculate the Z2n Statistics. save  Save the periodogram on a file.